 - 1 Amount of Transpiration:

 Loss of water in the vapor state from the aerial parts of plants is known as transpiration.
 98-99% of water absorbed by a plant is lost through transpiration.
 Most of the transpiration occurs through leaves and is called foliar transpiration.
-Stomata are minute pore complexes, which occur on the soft aerial parts of the plants, especially the
+Stomata are tiny pore complexes, which occur on the soft aerial parts of the plants, especially the

 Amount of Transpiration: